evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 **Data security by design**.
 By default, Evidently Cloud does not store raw data or model inferences.
 Snapshots contain only data aggregates (e.g., histograms of data distributions, descriptive stats, etc.) and metadata with test results.
 This hybrid architecture helps avoid data duplication and preserves its privacy.
 {% endhint %}

-# Demo dashboard
+# Demo Dashboard

-Let's quickly look at an example monitoring dashboard.
+Let's quickly look at an example monitoring Dashboard.

 ## 1. Create an account